 State Year LakeSPI Index (%) Native Condition Index (%) Invasive Impact Index (%)

 Pristine 89 88 0

 Historical data 1988 33 33 73

 2003 34 34 64

 2006 22 32 82

 2008 18 26 85

-Present day 2010 15 22 93
+2010 15 22 93

+Present day 2012 17 24 90

-Lake Rotoehu now has the lowest LakeSPI Index (15%) and the highest Invasive Impact score (93%) recorded for any of the 12 Rotorua lakes.
-This is a direct reflection of a major infestation of hornwort which has spread through the lake resulting in a 19% decline in the LakeSPI Index since the 2003 survey.
-Hornwort was first recorded in the lake off Otautu Bay in December 2004 (R. Mallinson, EBoP, pers comm.) and by late summer 2005 there were extensive weed beds along much of the shoreline.
+Lake Rotoehu now has the lowest LakeSPI Index (17%) and one of the highest Invasive Impact scores (90%) recorded for any of the 12 Rotorua lakes (Table 14).
+This reflects a major infestation of hornwort which has spread through the lake resulting in a halving of the LakeSPI Index since the 2003 survey.
+Hornwort was first recorded in the lake off Otautu Bay in December 2004 (R. Mallinson, BOPRC, pers comm.) and by late summer 2005 there were extensive weed beds along much of the shoreline.
 The most recent LakeSPI results show the negative impact hornwort is having on native submerged vegetation within the lake and Lake Rotoehu remains in the bottom group of 3 lakes categorised as being in 'poor' condition.

 On a positive note, given the recent history of poor water quality and frequent blue-green blooms, it is quite possible the development of extensive hornwort beds around the margins of this shallow lake may reduce algal blooms by storing nutrients, despite the detrimental impact hornwort will have on littoral condition.
 Nutrient removal by means of weed harvesting may not only reduce weed impact but also help remove stored nutrients.
-Out of all the Rotorua Lakes, Lake Rotoehu was the only one estimated to have sufficient harvestable
+Out of all the Rotorua Lakes, Lake Rotoehu was the only one estimated to have sufficient harvestable weed biomass to potentially reduce the lake nutrient budget by a beneficial amount (Matheson & Clayton 2002).
+A total of 600 tonnes of hornwort was harvested and removed from Lake Rotoehu over a 4 week period from April to May 2008, which equated to removal of 720 Kg of nitrogen and 96 Kg of phosphorous (R. Mallinson BOPRC, pers comm.).